NicoKarasch/weather-dashboard/README.md

 ## Usage

-Grab the latest version from the releases page, change settings in `assets/config.json` to what you like and make everything available for a current browser of your choice.
+Grab the latest version from the releases page, copy `assets/config.json.example` to `assets/config.json`, change it's values to what you like and make everything available for a current browser of your choice.

 ### Language / Localization